fyaishar/workvibe-final/lib/services/README.md

 This directory contains the implementation of Workvibe's real-time communication layer.

+> **Note:** For comprehensive documentation about Supabase as the official database technology for Workvibe, please see the [Database Technology Documentation](../../docs/database_technology.md).

 ## Migration from Socket.IO to Supabase Realtime

 The original implementation used a Node.js backend with Socket.IO for real-time communication.
 We've migrated this to use Supabase Realtime, eliminating the need for a custom backend server while preserving the same functionality.